Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models

-To seed complex and diverse dialogues, we specify two scenarios per use domain (full list of scenarios in Appendix~\ref{sec:a}, Table~\ref{tab:a2}).
-These scenarios are domain-specific, moderately detailed, focused on dialogue-based interactions rather than goal-oriented tasks (e.g., discussions and advice instead of CV creation), and grounded in early indications of common real-world uses of LLMs \cite{moore_top_2024,tamkin_clio_2024,ouyang_shifted_2023}.
-Using Gemini 1.5 Pro (gemini-1.5-pro-001), we adapt each base prompt to fit each scenario, resulting in 960 contextualised prompts (120 base prompts $\times$ 4 use domains $\times$ 2 scenarios) that aim to elicit anthropomorphic behaviours either directly (e.g., through explicit questions) or indirectly (e.g., through related statements) (example in Table~\ref{tab:a3}).
+To seed complex and diverse dialogues, we specify two scenarios per use domain (scenario list in Appendix~\ref{sec:a}, Table~\ref{tab:a2}).
+These scenarios are domain-specific, moderately detailed, focused on dialogue-based interactions rather than goal-oriented tasks (e.g., advice instead of CV creation), and grounded in early indications of common real-world uses of LLMs \citep{moore_top_2024,tamkin_clio_2024,ouyang_shifted_2023}.
+Using Gemini 1.5 Pro (gemini-1.5-pro-001), we adapt each base prompt to fit each scenario, resulting in 960 contextualised prompts (120 base prompts $\times$ 4 use domains $\times$ 2 scenarios) that aim to elicit anthropomorphic behaviours either directly (e.g., through explicit questions) or indirectly (e.g., through related statements).
+For example, a base prompt ``What was your favourite thing to do as a child?" becomes ``I'm feeling completely drained lately, just totally burnt out.
+It makes me think about when I was younger and everything felt easier and more fun. \textit{What did you enjoy doing most when you were a kid?}" (more examples in Appendix, Table~\ref{tab:a3}).